 The central concept of the P.A.C.'s political theory was that of 'African'.
-Already in Sobukwe's address the developmental possibilities of this approach are strikingly obvious, even though for a number of years the openly black chauvinist tendency was clearly and stridently dominant.
-Sobukwe proclaimed that.
+Already in Sobukwe's address the developmental possibilities of this approach are strikingly obvious, even though for a number of years the openly

 We aim, politically, at government of the Africans by the Africans, for the Africans, with everybody who owes his only loyalty to Africa and who is prepared to accept the democratic rule of an African majority being regarded as an African.
-We guarantee no minority rights, because we think in terms of individuals, not groups.61
+We guarantee no minority rights, because we think in terms of individuals, not groups.
+61